 From a broad, varied selection of required courses and options, each student is encouraged to choose a personal program of studies.
-This program should provide the student an opportunity to develop individual abilities and skills, for future goals and gain insights into self-understanding.
+This program should provide the student an opportunity to develop individual abilities and skills, for future goals and gain insights into explore interests, prepare self-understanding.